-Most people only take one trip to Japan in their life, which is completely understandable given it’s position on the other side of the world and the fundamentally different language and culture.
+Most Americans only take one trip to Japan in their life, which is completely understandable given its position on the other side of the globe.
 This is why you absolutely must visit an onsen, a geothermally heated spring with water that contains multiple beneficial minerals —you’ll never have find another experience like this anywhere else in the world.

 Japanese onsen have been in use since before records were kept.
 Thousands can be found throughout all of the country’s home islands.
 Onsen can be either free-standing or attached to a hotel or ryokan.
 The pools are, more often than not, separated by gender, either through partitions, separate bathing areas, or alternating bathing times.